gadget-framework/gadget2/docs/userguide.md

 The CatchInKilos likelihood component is used to compare the overall catch from the modelled fleets with landings data.
-This can be done for any fleet that has landings data available, but will give more useful information when used with fleets of type ”LinearFleet”, since the ”TotalFleet” fleet type will catch the amount specified in the input file (see section [chap:fleet] for more information on the available fleet types).
+This can be done for any fleet that has landings data available, but will give more useful information when used with fleets of type "LinearFleet", since the "TotalFleet" fleet type will catch the amount specified in the input file (see section [7](#chap:fleet){reference-type="ref" reference="chap:fleet"} for more information on the available fleet types).

+\bigskip
 To specify a CatchInKilos likelihood component, the format required in the main likelihood file is as follows: